Steffengra/2301_SchedulingDemo/README.md

 - You will notice: AI Algorithms are not trained to convergence, i.e., Max Fairness will not always find the fairest allocation etc. This is not immediately obvious -> we must be mindful of that when applying AI algorithms in practice
+- You can sometimes see the Max Fairness algorithm not even allocate all of its resources and still find a strong fairness score.
+It has found a way to game our performance metric definition.

 ### Folder Structure: